LambdaFanatics/scala-workshop-stocks-rest/PITCHME.md

 #### Conclusion
 Denotational semantics may seem strange but are closer to the way we think.

-That means that is easier for us to infer the execution result of program.
+That means that is easier for us to infer the execution result of the program.

-Moreover, they are more precise.
+Moreover, they are more precise and terse.

 __Denotational semantics describe a problem in a higher level of abstraction and leave the compiler do the hard work for us.__

 BTW: The second program is written in haskell.

+#VSLIDE
 #### Some more rhetorical questions.
-If we were meaning simple function composition.
+* If we were meaning simple function composition.
 Why java forces us to use classes?

-Functions must be parts of objects?
+* Functions must be parts of objects?

-What exactly do the objects model?
+* What exactly do the objects model?

-If we need to compose a third function h of type (int -> String) how would our programs be altered?
+* If we need to compose a third function h of type _(int -> String)_ how would our programs would be altered?

 #HSLIDE
+#### Why scala?
+* It is a multiparadigm language.
+* It runs on the JVM.
+* It is strongly typed.
+* It is mature and production ready.
+* It has very good IDE support.
+* It has (IMHO) a better ecosystem in mentality and actual tools.
+* It is (IMHO) the closest reasonable thing that we have to haskell :)

 ####Thank you!